szw/vim-smartclose/README.md

 [Contributors](https://github.com/szw/vim-smartclose/commits/master).
 It is licensed under the same terms as Vim itself.

-Copyright &copy; 2013 Szymon Wrozynski.
+Copyright &copy; 2013-2014 Szymon Wrozynski and Contributors.
 See `:help license`